Ironclad Alternatives

 Migration steps

-2. Configure AI extraction plus repository plus Salesforce integration.
+2. Configure AI extraction, repository, and Salesforce plus DocuSign integration.

-3. Migrate Ironclad contract repository plus extracted metadata.
+3. Migrate the Ironclad contract repository plus any extracted metadata via API export.

-4. Run parallel for 60 days through one contract cycle.
+4. Run parallel for sixty days through one renewal cycle to validate extraction accuracy.

-5. Cancel Ironclad once Lexion covers analysis-first program.
+5. Cancel Ironclad once Lexion covers the analysis-first program end-to-end.

-Not for: Pass on Lexion if your team depends on Ironclad's authoring-plus-workflow plus 50+ contract type templates; staying with Ironclad keeps that depth.
+Not for: Pass on Lexion if your team depends on Ironclad's authoring-plus-workflow depth or you are not already on DocuSign for e-signature; staying with Ironclad keeps both pieces intact.

 Paid plans from $2,000.00/mo